 Revenue derived from cost-reimbursable federal grants and subgrants is conditioned upon certain performance requirements or the incurrence of allowable qualifying expenses.
-Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the consolidated statement of financial position.
+Revenue is recognized when the Organization meets these performance requirements or incurs expenditures that are allowable under the specific contract or grant provisions.
+Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the consolidated statements of financial position.